Arcodiant/StarDocs/docs/topics/navigation/find-personal-hangar.md

 hangar, they will be persisted and stay in the hangar for when you next go there.

-All other hangar are Public hangars (even at your Home City) which are not persisted, and items left in non-peristent hangars may despawn when you leave.
+All other hangars are Public hangars (even at your Home City) which are not persisted, and items left in non-peristent hangars may despawn when you leave.

 ??? info "Personal Hangar Size"